 Don’t go making this decision alone.
 Make sure you talk to industry savvy accounting, tax, and legal advisors.
 It’s the best money and time you’ll spend to protect your identity while protecting your business, too.

-Originally appeared on Thrive Content.
+Originally appeared on Thrive Wealth Communications.
 Revised May 16, 2018.